ElvisNogueira/ElvisNogueira/README.md

 ### Hi there 👋

+-  👨🏾‍🎓 I have a bachelor's degree in information systems, graduating from UFRPE/UAST;
 -  🔭 I’m currently working on Mercado Livre
 - 🌱 I’m currently learning Kotlin
 - 📫 How to reach me: elvis.nogueira150@gmail.com